JoeSz/WordPress-Plugin-Boilerplate-Tutorial/README.md

 Check out the `/plugin-name/tutorials/`.

-### For more real life example, you can check out my plugin, which I have created with the boilerplate:
+### Example Plugins, Plugins I have created with the Boilerplate

 * [Exopite-Multifilter-Multi-Sorter](https://github.com/JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin) - Working with shortcodes and AJAX
 * [Exopite-Notificator](https://github.com/JoeSz/Exopite-Notificator-WordPress-Plugin) - Working with hooks for comments, posts, user profile, authenticate, etc... in WordPress.